 - To advance education by providing charitable gifts of computers, tablets, and other educational aids to students attending schools in the least developed countries of the world.

 - To advance education by granting publicly available scholarships, bursaries, and other forms of financial assistance to secondary school and post-secondary school students in the least developed countries of the world.
-Scholarship recipients shall be selected based upon a combination of academic achievement, financial need, gender, and program of study.

 Our projects and programs fall into two broad areas in keeping with our purposes.